williamhzo/astro-williamhzo.me/src/content/notes/03-letting-go-of-pixel-perfect.md

 One of the key discoveries from [buildexcellentwebsit.es](https://buildexcellentwebsit.es/) is the amazing tool [Utopia](https://utopia.fyi/).

 Utopia allows you to generate CSS variables on fluid scales.
-You provide a target `font-size` for the smallest and largest viewports along with a [type scale](https://type-scale.com/), and it will generate for you all the intermediate sizes, thanks to the amazing [`clamp()`](https://developer.mozilla.org/en-US/docs/Web/CSS/clamp) CSS function.
+You provide a target `font-size` for the smallest and largest viewports along with a [type scale](https://type-scale.com/), and it will generate for you all the intermediate sizes, thanks to the powerful [`clamp()`](https://developer.mozilla.org/en-US/docs/Web/CSS/clamp) CSS function.

 ## Wrapping up